Retail Apocalypse in Singapore — 7 Popular Brands That Went Bust or Closed Down

 Thankfully, it wasn’t the permanent end (well, not yet, at least).
 Upon closing, MPH announced that they will look for an alternative location to consolidate their stores.

-They eventually found one, and will be reopening as a book-lifestyle store at SingPost Centre come Nov 2019.
+They eventually found one, and recently reopened as a book-lifestyle store at SingPost Centre.

 Although MPH managed to stay in the biz, their rival, Borders didn’t.
 The American book retail chain used to take up most of Wheelock Place, and was one of my favourite childhood haunts.
 I remember spending afternoons at reading books, and having pasta at the cafe after.